Micro-Macro Decomposition of Particle Swarm Optimization Methods: Introduction

-The theoretical analysis of PSO methods has been developed on various scales: the microscopic scale, the mesoscopic scale, and the macroscopic scale.
+The theoretical analysis of PSO methods has been developed on various scales \cite{grassi,grassi2}: the microscopic scale, the mesoscopic scale, and the macroscopic scale.
 The microscopic scale is based on the evolution of particle trajectories using systems of stochastic differential equations.
-The intermediate scale, called meanfield, is the mesoscopic scale, where an equation governs the dynamics of the evolution of the probability density of the particles.
+The intermediate scale, called mean-field, is the mesoscopic scale, where an equation governs the dynamics of the evolution of the probability density of the particles.
 These equations are a statistical description of the states of the particles.
 Finally, at the macroscopic scale, the particle flow is considered to behave like a fluid.
 At this scale, the dynamics are governed by a system of hyperbolic conservation laws.

 In this manuscript, we propose an approach called micro-macro decomposition; the idea is inspired by \cite{degond, lemoumehats, dimarcopareschi}.
+This decomposition is well-known in the literature in various contexts, for example, to derive the Navier-Stokes equations from the Boltzmann equation in rarefied gas dynamics \cite{Cercignani1988} or in the context of collisional kinetic equations that naturally incorporate exact space boundary conditions \cite{degond}.
 The decomposition is based on the decomposition of the probability density function into a contribution of the microscopic system and of the macroscopic system.
 The two contributions are weighted by a time-dependent function that is dynamically updated.
 This changes the behavior of the system to be more fluid-like or more particle-like.

 This manuscript is structured as follows.
 In Section \ref{sec:particle_swarm_optimization}, we present the penalization approach applied to constrained minimization problems.
 In Section \ref{sec:scale}, the microscopic model with inertia, its mean-field limit, and finally a second-order macroscopic system of the PSO methods are presented.
 In Section \ref{sec:micro_macro_decomposition}, we present the micro-macro decomposition.
-Finally, in Section \ref{sec:numerical_results}, we present various numerical results obtained for constrained and unconstrained minimization problems, studying them at the microscopic and macroscopic scale and also using the mixed approach given by the micro-macro decomposition.
+At last, in Section \ref{sec:numerical_results}, we present various numerical results obtained for constrained and unconstrained minimization problems, studying them at the microscopic and macroscopic scale and also using the mixed approach given by the micro-macro decomposition.